natesobol/nh48-api/README.md

 ### **Photo Metadata System**

-Each peak may contain one or more photos.
+Each peak should contain one or more photos.
 The photo entries include:

 * Photo URL
 * Orientation